Harmain1233/Harmain1233/README.md

 ### 🔭 Current Projects

-- Working on branding and building a professional website for a non-profit organization (WITUnite)!
+- Working on branding and building a professional website for my initiative (WITUnite)!
 - Creating an internship search engine for my UI/UX design class!

 ### 🌱 Learning